-Practical Action’s Sarah Brown and Dr Mirianna Budimir went to the conference and shared innovative research methods and new findings developed in recent work carried out through the Zurich Flood Resilience Alliance, examining how effective flood early warning systems are for women and marginalised gender groups in Nepal and Peru.
+Practical Action’s Sarah Brown and Dr Mirianna Budimir went to the conference and shared innovative research methods and new findings developed in recent work carried out through the Practical Action’s research, examining how effective flood early warning systems are for women and marginalised gender groups in Nepal and Peru.

 Gender and disaster risk vulnerability

 Vulnerability to disaster risk is shaped by gender inequality, gender norms and social marginalisation.
 It’s necessary to understand how gender and disaster risk are related.
 Unfortunately, gender is often considered in a way which is too simplistic: often, “women” are referred to as a homogenous group, failing to consider the diversity of identities and experiences which affect vulnerability to, and ability to cope with, disasters.

 For example, a woman from a marginalised ethnic or religious group who has only limited education and literacy, and a woman who is financially secure and highly educated, will have very different perspectives, resources, and priorities to consider in the event of a flood.

 Equally, conversations about gender which fail to include people with LGBT+ identities further exclude and marginalise individuals who often experience significant discrimination which violates their human rights, in day to day life as well as in a disaster setting.

 Our Missing Voices report takes an intersectional approach, supporting the more traditional research approaches we used in our study on Gender Transformative Early Warning Systems, with targeted interviews to highlight the experiences of women whose voices we hadn’t heard.